Sample DQLs

 HAVING count (*) > 1

-ORDER BY
+ORDER BY object_name

-SELECT
+SELECT r_object_id,

 r_lock_date

-FROM
+FROM dm_document

-r_lock_owner is not NULLSTRING and
+WHERE r_lock_owner is not NULLSTRING

-r_lock_date is NOT NULLDATE and
+and r_lock_date is NOT NULLDATE

-r_lock_machine is not NULLSTRING and
+and r_lock_machine is not NULLSTRING

-DATEDIFF(day, r_lock_date, DATE(TODAY))<=1
+and DATEDIFF(day, r_lock_date, DATE(TODAY))<=1

-ORDER BY
+ORDER BY r_lock_date

-To find all Users created after a specific day
+- To find all Users created after a specific day

-SELECT
+SELECT user_name,

 user_os_name,